bauripalash/yarn/internal/pages/abuse.md

 ## What Happens If Someone Violates These Guidelines

-We recognize that the circumstances under which a violation has occurred will vary, and we will tailor our response to the situation that has been reported.
+We recognise that the circumstances under which a violation has occurred will vary, and we will tailor our response to the situation that has been reported.
 We’ll review each abuse report on a case-by-case basis.
 In each case.
 The actions that we will take include, but are not limited to, the following:

-- A warning to discontinue behavior that violates the guidelines, with specific details on how the guidelines have been violated.
-Repeated warnings will lead to the removal of the offending User's account and any Feeds they own.
+- A warning to discontinue behaviour that violates the guidelines, with specific details on how the guidelines have been violated.
+Repeated warnings will lead to the removal of the offending user account and any feeds they own.
-- Yarn.social account will be closed.
+- The account associated with {{ .InstanceName }} will be closed.

-Thanks for helping us build and maintain a safe and welcoming community on Yarn.social and beyond!
+Thanks for helping us build and maintain a safe and welcoming community on {{ .InstanceName }} and beyond!

 We reserve the right to update these guidelines as needed.